View the full list of fields, first using long-form arguments:

 then any supplied URL should not include the string "$releasever",

-as that variable will not be defined during image creation.
+as that variable is not be defined during image creation.
 On a CentOS or RHEL

 scyld-clusterctl repos create name=CentOS_base \